pstoica/web-audio-synth/README.md

 Last is the master gain node.
 This is just a final step before reaching your speakers so you can change the overall volume!

 ## References
-* (SynthJS)[https://github.com/mattdiamond/synthjs]: inspiration for envelopes
+* [SynthJS][https://github.com/mattdiamond/synthjs]: inspiration for envelopes
-* (Generating Tones Using Web Audio)[http://0xfe.blogspot.com/2011/08/generating-tones-with-web-audio-api.html]: information on using JavascriptNode
+* [Generating Tones Using Web Audio](http://0xfe.blogspot.com/2011/08/generating-tones-with-web-audio-api.html): information on using JavascriptNode
-* (Teenage Engineering OP-1)[http://www.teenageengineering.com/products/op-1]: UI inspiration.
+* [Teenage Engineering OP-1](http://www.teenageengineering.com/products/op-1): UI inspiration.
 I was going to emulate the knobs and screen, but I got lazy.
 Maybe another time.